XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 > PurchaseOrders create_purchase_orders(xero_tenant_id, purchase_orders, opts)

-Allows you to create purchase orders
+Allows you to create one or more purchase orders

 ### Example